plx-pdg/plx/README.md

 > Set the $EDITOR environment variable if you wish for your editor to be opened when starting an exo

 > [!WARNING]
-> The open editor feature is currently unstable, using a terminal based editor causes problems, in order to avoid k
+> The open editor feature is currently unstable, using a terminal based editor causes problems, valid $EDITOR is one of `code`, `idea` and `codium`

 ```bash
 git clone git@github.com:plx-pdg/plx.git